-Alioli (often aioli in English) is a traditional Spanish sauce combining garlic, spelled "all" in Spanish, and oil, which is "oli," hence the name.
+Alioli (often aioli in English) is a traditional Spanish sauce combining garlic and oil.
 Although the classic recipe does not include egg yolks, the recipe referred to here does, making the mixture easier to emulsify.
 This seems to be a common addition, as most aliolis we find in restaurants are basically a garlic mayonnaise.

 Peel the potatoes.
 Cut potatoes into 1/3- to 1/2-inch chunks as follows: Cut the potato lengthwise, then cut it lengthwise again.
 You should have four long pieces.
 Now, cut each of those into 3 to 4 pieces, cutting crosswise.
 This should give you nice bite-sized pieces, small enough to use a toothpick to skewer.
 Sprinkle with salt.